Ramneet0001/Capture3D_BodyMotion/README.txt

 ## Overview

-- Note: This sample code project is associated with WWDC 2019 session [607: Bringing People into AR](https://developer.apple.com/videos/play/wwdc19/607/).
+- Note: To start work with me, go through this link:  https://appcodie.com.

 - Note: To run the app, use an iOS device with A12 chip or later.